domcermak/neural_style_transfer/README.md

 ### Start ngrok to publish the port of the Upload application

-Following command executes the `ngrok` binary and publishes the port `8080` on a public DNS.
+The following command executes the `ngrok` binary and publishes the port `8080` on a public DNS.

 1. Execute following command in a terminal window.
     ```bash